 - Prioritize migration projects

 - You may have hundreds of applications or databases to migrate to the cloud.
-You can’t migrate them all at once; how do you decide which go first?
+You can’t migrate them all at once; how do you decide which goes first?
 There are two schools of thought on this:

 - One says to start with applications that introduce the least amount of risk – or disruption – to your business.
-This may include applications that are not mission critical or don’t have complex integrations or that are seasonally driven.
+This may include applications that are not mission-critical or don’t have complex integrations or that are seasonally driven.

-- The other says to start with the migrations that drive the most value to your business: perhaps driven by a new business opportunity, or by performance issues that affect the business, or even based on hardware or software lifecycles.
+- The other says to start with the migrations that drive the most value to your business: perhaps driven by a new business opportunity, by performance issues that affect the business, or even based on hardware or software lifecycles.
 This option may mean that more complex migrations go first.
 In this case, you find out what works, learn from failures, and improve for the next one.

 - Test the new environment